mattyoung101/tamara/papers/proposal/proposal.typ

 a vendor-specific process.
 It would not be possible to design a multi-vendor runtime reconfiguration approach, and worse still, much of this specification is still undocumented and proprietary, precluding its integration with Yosys or Nextpnr.
 Despite this, we could provide end-users with an error signal from the majority voter, which could be used to one form of reconfiguration if desired.
-#TODO("citation on this")
 The two most relevant components of TMRTool to the TaMaRa algorithm are its consideration of feedback paths for FSMs, and its consideration of redundant clock domains.
 Both of these considerations are mentioned in the other netlist-level approaches, but it seems to occupy a considerable amount of engineering time and effort for Xilinx, and thus can be expected to be a significant issue for TaMaRa as well.
 TMRTool's FSM feedback is important to ensure the synchronisation of triplicated redundant FSMs, but unfortunately requires manual verification in some cases to ensure Xilinx's synthesis has not introduced problems to the design.
 Finally, TMRTool also has a very flexible architecture.
 The implementation strategy can be customised to various different approaches.
 Most are Xilinx-specific, but two relevant ones to TaMaRa are "Standard" and "Don't Touch".
 "Standard" works by triplicating the underlying FPGA primitives and inserting voters, as usual.
 "Don't Touch", however, is important to be added to FPGA primitives that cannot be replicated, and avoids TMR entirely.
 This would be very beneficial to add as an option to the TaMaRa algorithm.

 On the lower level side, Hindman et al. @Hindman2011 introduce an ASIC standard-cell based automated TMR approach.
 When digital circuits are synthesised into ASICs, they are technology mapped onto standard cells